robtweed/ewdDOM/README.md

 You must also install Isaac Schlueter's sax module, which is used when importing XML/HTML files:

        npm install sax

+If you're not using the dEWDrop VM, you must also install ewdgateway2 which contains the OO abstraction of Mumps Global Storage (/lib/ewdGlobals.js):

+       npm install ewdgateway2

 ##  EWD DOM